AdoNikeOFFICE/fortexx/README.md

 # 🤖 ForteXxGaming Discord Bot
 > Hello, this is my first public repository.
 I have maybe 11 private repositories..
-I've decided, that I'll post my codes public, so I can present myself with it "code portfolio".
+I've decided, that I'll post my codes public, so I can present myself with them. ("code portfolio")

 ## 📖 About bot